Thinking Skills Vocabulary and

 both developed and taught thinking skills courses at the undergraduate and graduate level, I have a few ideas and opinions about this area, and perhaps a good way to begin is to start with the

-The vocabulary below and the definitions are intended to help the prospective teacher sort out the various thinking skills and terminology associated with curriculum and instructional decision making.
+The vocabulary below and the definitions are intended to help the prospective teacher sort out the various aspectd of thinking skills and terminology associated with curriculum and instructional decision making.
 When preparing lessons, almost without